nathandao/ginatra/README.md

 There is also a front-end dashboard that comes with the package built with ReacJs and ChartJS to display real-time visualization of your git repos.

+### Note:
+I am currently rewriting most of the api backend so the documentation for setting it up won't work.
+I would recommend checking the 0.1.1 branch where the app is stable.
+However you are always welcome to explore the master branch.
+So this is what going on in the master branch:

+- Use Rugged to get repository's data insead of formatting `git log` command output.
+- Re-writing of the core library to store repo commits, its diffs, authors and even file paths and line changes in each commit in Neo4j (a graph database).
+This allows much faster querying of commit data and potentially a lot of interesting applications followed by a graph database.
+- API endpoints to provide ChartJs json data to be fed into ChartJs will be deprecated.
+This should be handled on the client-side app from commits data instead.

 ![Srceenshot](https://raw.githubusercontent.com/nathandao/ginatra/master/screenshot.png)
 ![Animated screenshot](https://raw.githubusercontent.com/nathandao/ginatra/master/screenshot.gif)